Access

 If the output has an error about EphemeralContainers, see Ephemeral containers don’t work when testing Bookinfo.

 2. Apply one of the access policies.
-The access policy allows access to the ratings app from only the product page app.
+The access policy allows access to the ratings app from the product page app.
 Requests from all other clients are denied.

 kubectl apply -f policy.yaml